 Fire Alarm | A loud ringing sound that can either be triggered by a smoke detector or by being pulled by hand (often seen in large public buildings like schools and shopping malls). |

-CO Detector | A CO detector is able to detect unsafe carbon monoxide levels in the air.
+CO Detector | A CO detector can detect unsafe carbon monoxide levels in the air.
 Like a smoke detector, it can then sound an alarm. |

 Carbon monoxide poisoning is known as a silent killer, because it is virtually undetectable without a CO alarm.
 Learn about why CO alarms are essential and check out some of the best devices available.